FIRE Portfolio 2024: The Better Way.

 Forget job market disruption—AI’s real impact is in your portfolio.
 Large models are becoming essential in every business, and AI companies are capturing a much bigger slice of overall growth, as everyone else now has to share profits with them.
 Broad market index funds like VOO are great for those nearing retirement, but if you’ve got years ahead, consider pivoting to QQQ before AI takes over your portfolio too.

 Let’s not forget that much of the market’s wild growth has been fueled by money printing.
 While the stock market has generally hedged against inflation, we can’t ignore the potential disruption of this model.
 On the surface, central banks are discussing CBDCs, but behind the scenes, with less media attention, we see developments like Basel III and gold quietly returning as a “tier 1” asset.
-Gold, which provided protection during the 2008 crisis and the COVID crash, proves it’s still a relevant asset today.

 Finally, what’s the asset that has outperformed everything else over the last decade, changing finance and investing like nothing before?
 You guessed it—the magic internet money.
 What makes Bitcoin great for long-term portfolios is that it’s not only a macro asset representing the trillion-dollar crypto market but also another low-correlated asset class.